ichidera/ichidera/README.md

 - 👋 Hi, I’m @ichidera
 - 👀 I’m interested in Gaming, Youtubing, Animations, Hacking, Graphics design
 - 🌱 I’m currently learning Courses under CS50x Havard
-- 💞️ I’m looking to collaborate on Youtube most especially though(free fire gamer)
+- 💞️ I’m Available to collab on Projects
-- 📫 How to reach me https://www.youtube.com/c/ICHIDERAFF or ichideraibekwe@gmail.com
+- 📫 How to reach me ichideraibekwe@gmail.com

 <!---
 ichidera/ichidera is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.